 The Cribl Stream Reference Architecture serves as a starting point for incorporating our vendor-agnostic observability pipeline into your existing IT and Security architecture.
 We know firsthand how difficult it can be to onboard and deploy new tools — mistakes were certainly made when we launched back— so we designed this information to help you get 70-80% of the way to a scalable deployment of our flagship product, Cribl Stream.

-It’s impossible to account for all the variability in IT, but this framework should be a useful tool in helping set up your particular environment and avoiding a lot of pain points as you grow.
-Keepeep in mind that applying the considerations here within the context of your network and security architecture is just as important as any of the technical guidance.
+It’s impossible to account for all the variability in IT, but this framework should be a useful tool in helping set up your particular environment and avoid a lot of pain points as you grow.
+Keep in mind that applying the considerations here within the context of your network and security architecture is just as important as any of the technical guidance.

-The most important thing you can do with any new deployment or takeover of existing deployment is to define your end state at the beginning.
-For something mission critical — like your logging, telemetry, or especially security logging — you have to decide on your business objective before anything else.
+The most important thing you can do with any new deployment or takeover of an existing deployment is to define your end state at the beginning.
+For something mission-critical — like your logging, telemetry, or especially security logging — you have to decide on your business objective before anything else.

 We generally recommend allocating one physical core for each 400GB/day of IN+OUT throughput.
 For virtual cores, you’ll need 200 GB/day, but it’ll still be the same number of worker processes.
 There are more details in our Sizing and Scaling documentation for Graviton vs Intel-based work processes, as well as recommendations for which VMs to choose for AWS or Azure deployments.

 As far as headroom for handling data spikes goes — that’s where distributed deployment comes in.
 You’ll distribute not only across the different worker processes and individual worker nodes, but you’ll also have multiple worker nodes and scale out horizontally.